template elements

 Source: “Stationary process”, Wikipedia

-package (part of R “base packages”)forecast
+stats package (part of R “base packages”)forecast package

 decompose(x, type = c("additive", "multiplicative"), ...)